netbox-community/netbox-zero-to-hero/modules/11-custom-scripts/11-custom-scripts.md

 - Cluster Status
 - VM Status

 For each input the user selects the new status - so for example if you are moving a site from `planned` to `active` then you would simply select `active` for the status of each one and then run the script.
-All the standard choices are available so you could also use this script to update the status to anything you like.
+All the standard choices are available so you could also use this script to update the status to anything you like - for example to decommission a site.

 ## Custom Script Two - New Branch
 This [script](https://github.com/netbox-community/netbox-zero-to-hero/tree/main/custom_scripts/NewBranchScript.py) is an adapted version of the example script from the official Docs and takes the following as user input: